-Terminology - the systematic study of the labelling or designating of concepts particular to one or more subject fields, through research and analysis of terms in context, for the purpose of documenting and promoting correct usage.
+Terminology - the systematic study of the labeling or designating of concepts particular to one or more subject fields, through research and analysis of terms in context, for the purpose of documenting and promoting correct usage.

 2.1 Members shall fully recognize that all work undertaken by them on an individual basis will ultimately reflect upon the integrity of the Association.
 Members shall, to the best of their ability, support the Association and other organizations representing their profession.

 2.2 Members shall share their knowledge with their colleagues in a spirit of mutual assistance.

 2.3 Members shall assist and encourage beginners in the profession.

 2.4 Members shall not abuse the good faith of other Members or be guilty of a breach of trust or unfair tactics in respect of another Member, including but not limited to:

 (a) a Member taking credit for work performed by another Member; and

 (b) a Member making malicious, false and injurious statements about another Member.

 2.5 Members shall refrain from any unfair competition with their colleagues, including but not limited to: